 Lastly, the nature of the work itself can be physically demanding.
 Play therapists often spend long hours on the floor, actively engaging with children through play.
 This can be physically exhausting, requiring play therapists to take care of their own well-being and practice self-care regularly.

-Despite the challenges, being a play therapist is incredibly fulfilling.
+Despite the challenges, being a play therapist is incredibly fulfilling career as a social work graduate.
 The joy of witnessing a child grow, heal, and flourish through play is immeasurable.
 Play therapy provides a safe and non-threatening space for children to express themselves, explore their emotions, and develop healthy coping mechanisms.

 As play therapists guide children through their healing journey, they have the privilege of witnessing remarkable transformations.
 They get to see children regain their confidence, learn to trust again, and develop resilience in the face of adversity.
 The rewards of helping children overcome their challenges and thrive are immeasurable.